 Population groups: overview

-One way of considering health in populations is to look at different groups based on demographic and personal characteristics.
+One way of understanding health in populations is to look at the health of different groups formed based on shared demographic and personal characteristics.
 The increasing diversity of the Scottish population has many positive aspects.
-Work on health inequalities has often focussed on socioeconomic inequalities, but there are also important inequalities related to the six diversity strands - age, gender, disability, religion ethnicity and sexual orientation.
+Although work on health inequalities has often focussed on socioeconomic inequalities, there are also important inequalities related to the six diversity strands - age, gender, disability, religion, ethnicity and sexual orientation.